Kilij Arslan I: Crusade of 1101

-Gazi Gümüshtigin captured Bohemond resulting in a new force of Lombards attempting to rescue him.
+In August 1100, the Danishmendid ruler Gazi Gümüshtigin captured Bohemond resulting in a new force of Lombards attempting to rescue him.
 In their march they took Ankara from Arslan upon the Danishmends.
 In alliance with Radwan the Atabeg of Aleppo he ambushed this force at the Battle of Mersivan.
 In 1101 he defeated another Crusader army at Heraclea Cybistra, which had come to assist the fledgling Crusader states in Syria.
 This was an important victory for the Turks, as it proved that an army of Crusader knights was not invincible.
 After this victory he moved his capital to Konya and defeated a force led by William II of Nevers who attempted to march upon it as well as the subsequent force a week later.

 In 1104 he resumed his war with the Danishmends who were now weakened after the death of Malik Ghazi, demanding half the ransom gained for Bohemond.
 As a result, Bohemond allied with the Danishmends against Rum and the Byzantines.

-War and drowning in river
+War of Mosul and Death

 After the crusades he moved towards the east, taking Harran and Diyarbakr.
-In 1107 he conquered Mosul, but he was defeated by Muhammad I Tapar supported by Ilghazi of the Artuqids and Fakhr al-Mulk Radwan of Aleppo at the battle of Khabur River.
-Having lost the battle, Kilij Arslan drowned trying to escape across the river.
+In 1107 Ghazaghli, the castellan of Mosul's citidel, sent a message asking Kilij Arslan for help and support against Jawali Saqawa, the new Atabeg of Mosul appointed by Muhammad I Tapar, Kilij Arslan answered the call and headed towards Mosul, and after taking the oaths of obedience from its population he entered the city and was welcomed by its ruler Zengi ibn Jikirmish and his regents, after appointing his son Malik Shah as ruler, he sat out to fight Jawali.
+Jawali and Sulayman clashed near Khabur River, despite the strength in numbers, Jawali's forces were more experienced and fierce, while Jawali was busy attacking and nearly killing Jawali, his army was destroyed by the enemy, and he ran away.
+Believing that he would not be forgiven for trying to challenge Sultan Muhammad I, he entered the river with his horse and kept shooting with his bow at those who pursued him until the horse plunged into the depths, and with the horse, Kilij Arslan drowned.